Core Topics of Digital Accessibility

 - Infographics.

 Please note, that there is no need to write "image of" or "picture of" before an image.
 The screen reader will announce what the graphic file is before reading the description.
 Also, be sure to name the file properly, and not generic such as "image1234.jpg".
+You can find more in-depth training on alt text in the One Stop article: Core Topic: Alt Text.

 Link text: